-Prerequisite(s): 1 of EDADMIT(Education Department Admission), GRADEDADMIT(Graduate Education Department Admission)
+Prerequisite(s): 1 of EDADMIT(Education Department Admission), GRADEDADMIT(Graduate Education Department Admission); EDC331(EDC331 concurrent enrollment) concurrent registration is required

 Practicum in Public Achievement-Seminar I

 This course advances the idea of democracy as a society created through the public work of everyday citizens.
 That work may occur in schools or community organizations but it requires participants to think about their place as citizen professionals and in other civic roles as agents and architects of democracy.
 It will address how to effectively create change and examine concepts and ideas central to the role of the citizen in public life and provide a knowledge base about basic organizing for the public good, whether it be in schools or the broader community.
 Both EDC 330 and EDC 331 will run over the span of two semesters.
 Field experience in a public achievement setting is required.